jjisnow/TabbedBoxMaker/README.md

  [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/SparkItUp)

 ## To do
 * Tidy the code - it is rough and unpythonic.
 Needs some work by a master Python guru.
+IN PROGRESS
 * Improve program documentation.
 Improve input checking to restrict values to correct solutions.
 * [Schroff] Maybe replace the somewhat obscure collection of Schroff rail input data with a dropdown box listing well-documented rail types (Vector, Z-rails, whatever it is that Elby sells, others?)
 * [Schroff] Add support for multiple mounting holes per rail where possible (this would definitely make the previous todo item worthwhile)